senecajs/senecajs.org/src/pages/tutorials/understanding-prior-actions.md

 # Understanding Prior Actions

 ## The Seneca software component model
-Software components are supposed to make your life easier.
+Software *components* are supposed to make your life easier.
 They are supposed to let you write production-ready code faster.
 They do this in four ways.

 Software components are:

-* _self-contained_, so they don't step on each other's toes;
+- **self-contained**, so they don't step on each other's toes;
-* _reusable_, so you don't have to write so much code;
+- **reusable**, so you don't have to write so much code;
-* _extensible_, so they're actually useful in the real world;
+- **extensible**, so they're actually useful in the real world;
-* _composable_, so you can build bigger things.
+- **composable**, so you can build bigger things.

 [plugins][] are designed to deliver on these four features.

 ## Pattern-based APIs make this easy
 Seneca plugins are fundamentally just a list of action patterns.

-This makes them self-contained because you must use messages (that match the patterns) to interact with the plugin.
-They are reusable, because you can load them into any Seneca microservice.
-They are extensible because you can override patterns with your own functionality.
-And they are composable because you can build up pattern behaviour with a function callback chain.
+- This makes them _self-contained_ because you must use messages (that match the patterns) to interact with the plugin.
+- They are _reusable_, because you can load them into any Seneca microservice.
+- They are _extensible_ because you can override patterns with your own functionality.
+- And they are _composable_ because you can build up pattern behaviour with a function callback chain.

-The ease of extensibility and composability are the primary benefits of the pattern-based approach.
+The ease of extensibility and composability are the primary benefits of the _pattern-based approach_.

 Let's look at a simple example.
 Here's a plugin that converts color values between representations.

 ``` js
 var seneca = require('seneca')()